industrial-data-space/trusted-connector-documentation/docs/_docs/dev_core.md

 fraunhoferaisec/ttpsim:develop
 ```

 The first one is the actual core platform.
-The second one is a simulator for the trusted third party (TTP) which is only needed for integration tests.
+The second one is a simulator for the trusted third party (TTP) which is only needed for remote attestation (RAT) simulation.

 ## Entering the Shell